MaxemsSpaghetti/Simulation/README.md

 It works for both predators and herbivores.

 ## Control features
-- If you want to pause the simulation, press 'p'
+- pause the simulation, press 'p'

-- If you want to resume the simulation, press 'r'
+- resume the simulation, press 'r'

-- If you want to quit the simulation, press 'q'
+- quit the simulation, press 'q'

 ## List of possible improvements